nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Marking task as undone : _unmark_

-Lists done tasks for the module and asks the user for the indices of tasks to mark as undone.
-Then, mark all tasks corresponding to indices specified as undone.
+Use this command to mark tasks as undone.

+Upon entering the command, GULIO will show the list of tasks that are done in the module.
+Then, specify the indices corresponding to the tasks you would like to mark as undone.

 **Format:**<br>
 `unmark`